The ouroboros is a curious symbol.

 - Life beginning, ending, and beginning again

-- The soul lives on after death, taking a new form
+- The soul lives on, taking a new form

 The Great Serpent in Hinduism